 Task Description - Level A

-This task challenges a student to use the relationship between multiplication and division to find the number of tricycles that have 18 wheels.
+This task challenges students to use the relationship between multiplication and division to find the number of tricycles that have a total of 18 wheels.

 Work with equal groups of objects to gain foundations for multiplication.